 While once housing over 70,000 antique volumes, the British raid on the library after the Opium War removed numerous important works of a historical and geographical nature, and subsequently local thieves joined in to deplete the library's stores even further down to 20,000 by 1940.
 However, the collection is now up to a 30,000 book count since certain Ming era volumes have been recovered.

-In 1994, Ningbo Museum and Cultural Protection Bureau merged together, and therefore the Tianyi Pavilion Museum was established.
-Now the museum has been expanded into three functional areas of book-storing culture, exhibition, and gardening leisure, which blends book-storing culture, history of society, culture and arts into one and becomes a window to show history and culture of Ningbo.
+In 1994, Ningbo Museum and Cultural Protection Bureau merged together, and Tianyi Pavilion Museum was established.
+Now the museum has been expanded into three areas: book culture, exhibitions, and gardening leisure.